olegtaranenko/icap-management-ui-1/server/README.md

 <hr/>

 ### Running the Server Locally (Docker)
-#### Make sure you're in the ./server directory of the project and Docker is running.
+#### Make sure you're in the root directory of the project and Docker is running.

 #### Build the Docker Image
 ```